mckennapsean/dissertation/content/04-example.md

 in incorporating new visualization components into their tool.

-Although deploy is commonly the final activity for a completed, successful visualization system, evaluating a deployed system may reboot the entire design process to any earlier activity in order to extend, edit, or even redesign the system.
-In our redesign project we started in the deploy activity with the existing RVS tool as the given deploy artifact, forming a constraint within our project.
+Although _deploy_ is commonly the final activity for a completed, successful visualization system, evaluating a deployed system may reboot the entire design process to any earlier design activity in order to extend, edit, or even redesign the system.
+In our redesign project we started in the _deploy_ activity with the existing RVS tool as the given _deploy_ visualization artifact, forming a constraint within our project.
 We received a copy of RVS in order to understand what needs it currently addressed and what constraints it already contained.
-We used a walkthrough tutorial and sample dataset <!--(*M-75*)--> built by the RVS company to explore the features and efficacy of the tool.
-Our analysis of RVS revealed that it was necessary for us to take a step back to the understand activity so that we could better discern the needs of cyber security analysts.
-We have not yet returned to the deploy activity as the RVS company is still involved with major redesigns of the tool.
+We used a walkthrough tutorial and sample dataset (_M-75_) built by the RVS company to explore the features and efficacy of the tool.

+Our analysis of RVS revealed that it was necessary for us to take a step back to the _understand_ activity so that we could better discern the needs of cyber security analysts.
+Since the final visualization system is managed by the RVS company, we did not revisit the _deploy_ activity ourselves, but we do know that the changes that the company made to the tool were eventually pulled in as part of their visualization product.
+However, the scope of our redesign visualization project only started at this activity and took a step back to envision other possible encodings and techniques to improve the existing visualization system.

-### Understand
+## Redesign Project: Understand Activity

 The field of cyber security analysis has many types of users, from those within companies who maintain their own networks, to the military, which maintains and